 - To develop teamwork and cooperative learning strategies among students.

 - To make science education more exciting so more students will enroll in science courses and engage in other science activities like science reading, fairs, meetings and field trips.

-- To promote high levels of achievement and a commitment to excellence, to demonstrate tha American students can perform at levels that surpasses expectations of even practicing scientists and engineers.
+- To promote high levels of achievement and a commitment to excellence, to demonstrate that American students can perform at levels that surpass expectations of even practicing scientists and engineers.

 - To attract more students, particularly females and minorities, to professional and technical careers in science, technology and science teaching.

 If you have questions, contact us and ask away!